-- College Fee – The Trinity College fee for the Academic Year 2017-18 will be £12,264; this being the cost to the College of provision of the support and facilities that it covers.
+- College Fee – The Trinity College fee for the Academic Year 2016-17 is £12,264; this being the cost to the College of provision of the support and facilities that it covers.
 The College will, however, provide a Fee Bursary to every student at the College liable to pay this fee.

 THE INDIVIDUAL STUDENT WILL THEREFORE BE REQUIRED TO PAY £6,745.